devops329/devops/instruction/deliverable3UnitTestingCi/deliverable3UnitTestingCi.md

 | 10%     | Successful execution of GitHub Actions to run tests on commit                             |
 | 5%      | Version updated with each build                                                           |
 | 55%     | At least 80% code coverage as documented by workflow execution and README.md badge        |

+Time to go and celebrate.
+How about cake 🍰?